5 spooky bakes to make at home this Halloween

-Make your own treats this Halloween with these brilliant recipes to test out all week long
+Make your own treats this Halloween with these brilliant recipes to test out this weekend.

 Eerie Eyeball pops

 Cake pops are one of the easiest things to make with the family, and you can customise them for any holiday or occasion.
 These eerie eyeballs from BBC Good Food are the perfect way to get the kids hyped for Halloween.

 100g bar milk chocolate, melted

 A few Smarties and icing pens, to decorate

 10 wooden skewers